Northam, Devon: Governance

 Northam was an ancient parish.
 Until 1867 the parish was governed by its vestry in the same way as most rural areas.
 In 1867 a local board was established for the parish.
 Local boards were converted into urban district councils in 1894.
 Northam Urban District Council built itself a headquarters on Windmill Lane in 1934, initially called the Council Offices.

 Northam Urban District was abolished in 1974 under the Local Government Act 1972, with the area becoming part of the new district of Torridge.
 A successor parish was created covering the former urban district, with its council taking the name Northam Town Council.
 The town council continues to be based at the 1934 building on Windmill Lane, but has renamed it Town Hall.

 Northam Burrows

 A Site of Special Scientific Interest (SSSI), Northam Burrows is a saltmarsh and dune landscape, adjacent to the Torridge Estuary.

 It is part of the North Devon Areas of Outstanding Natural Beauty, and sits within North Devon's Biosphere Reserve.

 It is also home to the oldest golf course in England, the Royal North Devon Golf Club.

 Sport and recreation

 Northam has a King George's Field as a memorial to King George V.

 Torridge Leisure Centre, off Churchill Way, has lane and learner pools.
-It also has a gym and sauna.
+It also has a gymnasium and sauna.